curl/everything-curl/protocols/network.md

 Once the client knows the host name, it needs to figure out which IP addresses the host with that name has so that it can contact it.

-Converting the name to an IP address is often called 'name resolving'.
+Converting the name to an IP address is called 'name resolving'.
 The name is "resolved" to one or a set of addresses.
 This is usually done by a "DNS server", DNS being like a big lookup table that can convert names to addresses—all the names on the Internet, really.
 The computer normally already knows the address of a computer that runs the DNS server as that is part of setting up the network.